Pal7z/shiny-dollop/README.md

-Shiny Dollop is an educational project dedicated to demonstrating the N-Queens problem using the backtracking algorithm.
+This is an educational project dedicated to demonstrating the N-Queens problem using the backtracking algorithm.
 This repository provides an interactive exploration of the N-Queens problem, allowing visitors to learn how backtracking works to find all possible solutions.

-The goal of Shiny Dollop is to provide an in-depth understanding of the N-Queens problem, a popular example used to teach backtracking algorithms.
+The goal of it is to provide an in-depth understanding of the N-Queens problem, a popular example used to teach backtracking algorithms.
 This project includes:

 A detailed explanation of the N-Queens problem.
 A step-by-step walkthrough of how the backtracking algorithm solves it.